fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 - Checking the nodes responses to make sure that each round is successfully completed in every node.
 - Downloading the local model parameters after every round of training.
 - Aggregating the local model parameters based on the specified federated approach, and eventually sending the aggregated parameters to the selected nodes for the next round.
+- Optimizing the global model (i.e. the aggregated model).

 Please see the following Figure 1 to understand what experiment does after its declaration.